 Plinth lights bring sophistication to your customer’s new kitchen lighting as well as being very useful when looking for small objects dropped on the floor!

-A Saffron Recessed LED Light Set is ideal for this purpose with its tiny 15mm lights.
+A Metro LED Light Set is ideal for this purpose.
 Producing the sharp crisp light that only LEDs can provide, they are both robust and unobtrusive.
-These sets are actually designed for cabinet use and offer a real contemporary feel.
+These sets are actually designed for decking and offer a real contemporary feel.
 They have excellent impact resistance so being kicked, quite likely on a kitchen unit plinth, will present no problem to these tough little fittings.

 These ten new lights are ideally suited for kitchen lighting installations and are without doubt leading the way in this ever-developing market.
 Taking into account style, efficiency and economy in operation, they are indeed today’s top ten kitchen lighting solutions.
 As such they should be “must consider first” items for your next kitchen project.

 Take a look at our full range of Indoor Lighting